UltraCart/rest_api_v2_sdk_ruby/docs/CustomerApi.md

 opts = {
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
 (Max 200)
   _offset: 0, # Integer | Pagination of the record set.
 Offset is a zero based index.
-  _since: "_since_example", # String | Fetch customers that have been created/modified since this date/time.
+  _since: '_since_example', # String | Fetch customers that have been created/modified since this date/time.
-  _sort: "_sort_example", # String | The sort order of the customers.
+  _sort: '_sort_example', # String | The sort order of the customers.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples }

 begin